Hirshhorn Museum and Sculpture Garden: Institutional leadership

-In 1984, James T. Demetrion, fourteen-year director of the Des Moines Art Center in Iowa, succeeded Abram Lerner as the Hirshhorn's director.
+In 1984, James T. Demetrion, who had served as director of the Des Moines Art Center in Iowa for 14 years, succeeded Abram Lerner as the Hirshhorn's director.
 Art collector and retail store founder Sydney Lewis of Richmond, Virginia, succeeded Senator Daniel P. Moynihan as board chairman.
 Demetrion held the post for more than 17 years.

 Ned Rifkin became director in February 2002, returning to the Hirshhorn after directorship positions at the Menil Collection in Texas and the High Museum of Art in Atlanta, Georgia.
 Rifkin was previously chief curator of the Hirshhorn from 1986 until 1991.
 In October 2003, Rifkin was named Under Secretary for Art of the Smithsonian.

 In 2005, Olga Viso was named director of the Hirshhorn.
 Viso joined the curatorial department of the Hirshhorn in 1995 as assistant curator, was named associate curator in 1998, and served as curator of contemporary art from 2000 to 2003.
 In October 2003, Viso was named deputy director of the Hirshhorn, a post she held until her 2005 promotion to director.
-After two years, Ms. Viso accepted the position of Director of the Walker Art Center in Minneapolis, departing in December 2007.
+After two years, Ms. Viso accepted the position of director at the Walker Art Center in Minneapolis, departing in December 2007.

 Chief Curator and Deputy Director Kerry Brougher served as acting director for more than a year until an international search led to the hiring of Richard Koshalek, who was named the fifth director of the Hirshhorn in February 2009.

-Richard Koshalek (born 1942) was president of Art Center College of Design in Pasadena, Calif., from 1999 until January 2009.
+Richard Koshalek (born 1942) was president of Art Center College of Design in Pasadena, California, from 1999 until January 2009.
 Before that, he served as director of The Museum of Contemporary Art in Los Angeles for nearly 20 years.
-At both institutions, he was noted for his commitment to new artistic initiatives, including commissioned works, scholarly exhibitions and publications and the building of new facilities that garnered architectural acclaim.
+At both institutions, he was noted for his commitment to new artistic initiatives, including commissioned works, scholarly exhibitions and publications, and the building of new facilities that garnered architectural acclaim.
 He worked with architect Frank Gehry on the design and construction of MOCA's Geffen Contemporary (1983), a renovated warehouse popularly known as the Temporary Contemporary.
 He also worked with the Japanese architect Arata Isozaki on the museum's permanent home in Los Angeles (1986).
 Koshalek resigned in 2013 after the Bloomberg Bubble controversy (see below).

 On June 5, 2014, Hirshhorn trustees announced that they had hired Melissa Chiu, director of Asia Society Museum in New York City, to be the Hirshhorn's new director.
 Chiu, who was born in Darwin, Australia, is a scholar of contemporary Chinese art.
 Chiu oversaw the Hirshhorn's 40th anniversary celebration in the fall of 2014.
 Chiu began her tenure at the Hirshhorn in September 2014.